How to Support Employees Through Parental Burnout

-Of all the pernicious relational patterns, two stand out: stonewalling and gaslighting.
 These unhealthy forms of manipulation show up in relationships between adults but also in adult-child connections where they do long-lasting damage.
 Unfortunately, children who experience either or both grow up to be adults who often have trouble recognizing those patterns in action because they are so familiar.
 Both are abusive, reflect an imbalance of power in the relationship (and the fact that one partner wants to take advantage of this power), and highly destructive.
-According to marital expert John Gottman, stonewalling is one of the four behaviors which are signposts that the marriage will fail and end in divorce.
-Needless to say, while these behaviors are emotionally hurtful in adulthood, they have long-lasting effect on children and their emotional and psychological development
+According to marital expert John Gottman, stonewalling is one of the four behaviours which are signposts that the marriage will fail and end in divorce.
+Needless to say, while these behaviours are emotionally hurtful in adulthood, they have a long-lasting effect on children and their emotional and psychological development.

 This pattern has been the subject of so much study that it has a formal name along with an acronym: Demand/Withdraw or DM/W. It describes the situation when one person wants to initiate a discussion about something important and the person to whom she is speaking reacts by withdrawing—refusing to answer, saying nothing or displaying derision, or perhaps even leaving the room.
 This is a classic power play guaranteed to make the person making the demand feel belittled, ignored, and enormously frustrated which, in turn, is likely to turn up the emotional volume if it’s an adult doing the demanding.
 Unfortunately, that escalation is likely only to produce further withdrawal, because now the stonewalling person feels truly put upon and angry.
 It will surprise no one that in relationships where one person has an anxious/preoccupied style of attachment and the other has an avoidant style, the pattern of stonewalling can become a familiar fixture and a death knell for the relationship.